 Ohio State University - Main Campus is among your top options if you want to study Food Processing.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

-International students need not be worried about sticking out since 7.7% of Ohio State's undergraduates originate from countries outside the U.S..With a low net price and its excellent education, Ohio State University - Main Campus is a fantastic investment, earning a position of #572 in the nation.
+International students need not be worried about sticking out since 7.4% of Ohio State's undergraduates originate from countries outside the U.S..This college has excellent value for students in Ohio.
 If you're interested in learning more, you can view all of Ohio State University - Main Campus' rankings here.

 University of Nebraska - Lincoln is among your best bets if you want to study Food Processing.
 Situated in Lincoln, Nebraska, this university is best for individuals who flourish in a city setting.